 Prostate cancer can be a tough topic to navigate.
-There’s loads of information on testing, treatment and how to manage your daily life.
+There’s loads of information on prostate cancer testing, treatment and how to manage your daily life.
 Here we’ve rounded up some prostate cancer basics to help simplify it all.

 When cells in the prostate multiply too quickly and grow out of control, this creates a cancerous tumour.